evennia/evennia/docs/source/Howto/Starting/Part3/A-Sittable-Object.md

 ## Making the Chair itself

-First we need the Chair itself.
-Since we want this to do some extra coded actions when you sit in it, we can't just use a default Object.
+Next we need the Chair itself, or rather a whole family of "things you can sit on" that we will call _sittables_.
+We can't just use a default Object since we want a sittable to contain some custom code.
 We need a new, custom Typeclass.
 Create a new module `mygame/typeclasses/sittables.py` with the following content:

 ```python